The land currently known as Mangarara Station has been transformed over the last 200-700 years.

 - Partnering with Million Metres Streams and successfully raising over $30,000 to plant the riparian margin of Horseshoe Lake, a 35 hectare lake and wetland that borders the farm and Eco Lodge.

-- Selling our beef directly to The Clive Butcher in Hawkes Bay and three butchers in Auckland to help connect people back to healthy food and farming, while providing a stable financial platform to enable continued ecosystem restoration and innovation of our regenerative farming practises.
+- Selling our beef directly to Butcher's in Hawkes Bay and Auckland to help connect people back to healthy food and farming, while providing a stable financial platform to enable continued ecosystem restoration and innovation of our regenerative farming practises.

 We now raise:

-- 20-40 dairy cows throughout the year providing milk for 60-100 Berkshire pigs, plus a little for ourselves!
+- 20 dairy cows are milked seasonaly providing milk for approximately 20 Berkshire pigs, plus a little for ourselves!

 Following Holistic Management principles, our grazing and fertiliser management approach aims to improve soil health, sequester carbon in our soils, and promote healthy plants and animals.
 We are developing a soil carbon project to better measure the impact of our management on soil carbon levels, and hope that this will inform a larger project throughout New Zealand.